Find an Orthodontist near you

 Very few foods are actually off-limits when you wear braces, but your orthodontist will give you a list of foods you should avoid while undergoing treatment.
 A heads up – anything chewy, sticky, crunchy or hard is likely to be on the list.

-Plus, if you’re the sort of person who’s always nibbling on your nails or chewing pen lids, you’ll need to curb that habit pretty quickly too!
-These types of habits and foods can break or bend the braces which is never a good thing.
+Plus, if you’re the sort of person who’s always nibbling on your nails or chewing pen lids or your water bottle, you’ll need to curb that habit pretty quickly too!
+These types of habits and foods can break or bend the braces, which is never a good thing.

 Foods to avoid with braces